lsamaroo/editrowform/README.md

 	/*
+	 * True to focus on the first input when the form is shown.
+	 * Defaults to false.
+	 */
+	focusOnInput: false,

+	/*
 	 * A array of column objects.
 The column object has the same set of properties
 	 * as defined in the defaultColumn option below.
 The defaultColumn option
 	 * list all the available properties that can be set.